UP | HOME

 • Write tests whenever you encounter a bug

-• ensures that you won't encounter the same exact problem again
+• It ensures that you won't encounter the same exact problem again without noticing.

-• Test Driven Development: write tests prior to writing code
+• Test Driven Development: a testing philosophy that posits that tests should be written prior to writing code.

-• In robotics, testing is generally significantly harder than in most other disciplines
+• In robotics, testing is generally significantly harder than in most other software disciplines:

 • Testing everything often requires physical hardware to move or sense in the real world

-• Try to isolate as much of the "software" part of the robot from the hardware to facilitate testing
+• The best testing strategy is to isolate as much of the "pure software" part of the robot from the hardware, enabling as much code as possible to be testing using standard software development practices.

 Unit Testing in ROS and Python